jw2249a/2017-bayes-audit/2017-code/README.md

 ## Audit

-The audit process begins with a single "audit setup" phase, in which a random "**audit seed**" is generated, and a "**sampling order**" is then produced for each collection.
+The audit process begins with a single "audit setup" phase, in which a random "**audit seed**" is generated, and an initial "**audit order**" is then produced for each collection.

-Following that is the actual audit, which involves coordinated work between the various collections and Audit Central.
+Following that is the actual audit, which involves coordinated work between the various collection managers and Audit Central.

-The collection managers arrange for the retrieval of paper ballots in the order prescribed by the sampling order for their collection.
+The collection managers arrange for the retrieval of paper ballots in the order prescribed by the audit order for their collection.
 At predetermined times (or when possible or convenient) the collection manager will send to Audit Central an "**audited votes file**" describing (in a cumulative way) the hand-to-eye interpretations of all ballots retrieved so far in that collection.
-Each new upload has a larger (later) version label.
+Each new upload must have a larger (later) version label.

-Audit Central will process the uploaded sample data, and determine for each contest whether the audit is complete or not.
+Audit Central will process the uploaded sample data, and determine for each contest (measurement) whether the audit is complete or not.
 Audit Central then provides guidance to the collection mangers (in the form of a "**plan**") that details the work yet to be done.

 (For contests whose ballots are entirely within one collection, the ``multi.py`` software may in principle also be run by the collection manager,